Whatsapp Icon

 Parting Message

 When God gives us many good days, we don't ask him why he is giving us so much happiness.
 Then why should we ask 'why me' when he gives us little problems?
 We should take whatever comes our way.
-Take everything as a blessing, and you would be able to deal with everything.
+Take everything as a blessing, and you will be able to deal with everything.
 Be positive and happy.
 Be busy and keep doing exercises as they are good for your mental and physical health.
 Smile as often as you can.

 Related Articles

-If you haven't found what you were looking for, we're here to help.
-Contact ZenOnco.io at [email protected] or call +91 99 3070 9000 for anything you might need.
+We're here to help you.
+Contact ZenOnco.io at [email protected] or call +91 99 3070 9000 for any assistance